 - Refer to your class notes and textbooks the answers are there. - Organize your answers! - Make a point-by-point outline before beginning to answer a question. - Be certain each point is relevant to the question asked. - Address ALL points within each question. - Make your organization economical and avoid repetition. - Stay focused on the issues. - A very good answer to a question that wasn't asked may be a very poor answer. - Be certain any factual assertions you offer are actually correct.
-You may wish to say that you would investigate and search for an appropriate test for a particular population or review the relevant diagnostic criteria pertaining to a case instead of making an assertion that is incorrect. - Always give credit for materials you are using.
+You may wish to say that you would investigate and search for an appropriate test for a particular population or SHSU MA Psychology Programs Handbook

+- review the relevant diagnostic criteria pertaining to a case instead ofmaking an assertion that is incorrect. - Always give credit for materials you are using.
 In other words, cite all of your sources using proper APA citation formatting.

 After you submit your Comps exam, your responses are disseminated to appropriate faculty with your name removed.
 Each of your answers is read by two members of the faculty, who assign it a score using the Comprehensive Exam Question rubric (see Appendix B).
-The average of these two faculty scores will reflect the score for that particular question.
-On the current rubric for each exam question, a High Pass = 30-25 points; Pass = 24-15 points; Fail $\leq$ 14 points.
-For a full Pass, you must score 15 or above on every question you answer.
-If you score 14 or below on 1-2 questions, you will receive a partial pass and must schedule a retake of the failed domains (butdifferent questions) within 60 days of result notification or notify the Coordinator that you will wait for the next scheduled exam date.
-If you score 14 or below on three or more questions, you will receive a Fail and must wait until the next scheduled exam date to retake the full comprehensive exam (with different questions).
+The average of these two faculty scores will reflect the final score for that particular question.
+On the current rubric for each exam question, a score of 9 or higher on one question is passing.
+For the full comprehensive exam with all 5 questions, a High Pass = 65-75 points; Pass = 45-64 points; Fail ≤ 44 points.
+For a full Pass, you must score a total of 45 or above and pass all 5 questions you answered.
+If you score 8 or below on 1-2 questions, you will receive a partial pass/fail and must schedule a retake of the failed domains (but different questions) within 60 days of result notification or notify the Coordinator that you will wait for the next scheduled exam date.
+If you score 8 or below on three or more questions, you will receive a Fail and must wait until the next scheduled exam date to retake the full comprehensive exam (with different questions).